 If, after a while, you decide including more measurements would be helpful, you can tack them on to your custom dashboard little by little instead of overwhelming your leadership team with too much information.

-Also, read this post for a gut-check on whether or not the KPIs in your plan are built the most informative way possible.
+Also, read this post for a gut-check on whether or not the KPIs in your plan are built in the most informative way possible.

 “We pull status reports pretty regularly, but they take so long to compile.”

 If you’re stuck in this stage, you’re in a war with spreadsheets we call “Excel Hell.”

 My customers usually come to me having used a variety of methods for gathering progress updates before making the decision to use AchieveIt.
 Most have used some process that includes a combination of sending emails, updating an Excel document, or taking screenshots to add to a PowerPoint – but most of the time-consuming activity stems from the classic chase-down-in-the-break-room technique to make sure people are providing the updates you need.

 A lot of this struggle comes down to the fact that there’s no one person (or worse, 2-5 people) being held accountable for providing progress reporting.
 Without one single person is the sole team member responsible for providing insight into progress, your system falls apart.
 And this is why you end up chasing people down in the breakroom to send you what you need.